Gameplay Policies and Forms

 Coin Flip/Random Selection: This method is the final tiebreaker.
 For two or more teams who have the same record, cannot be divided head-to-head, have the same win record before snitch catch, have the same QPA, have the same QPF, and have the same snitch catch percentage, the higher seed will be decided via a coin flip or other random selection method.

 Any attempt to subvert the 24 hour waiting period when taking Classmarker certification quizzes (including those for referees, coaches, snitch runners, and tournament directors) will result in a season-long suspension of that person’s coach, referee, and/or snitch membership, along with the revocation of all certifications for that season.
+The offender will also be suspended as a player for one game.

 Consistent enforcement of equipment policies will help in three ways.
 First, it will help ensure that referees do not accidentally allow equipment that may be dangerous.
 Second, a consistent policy will ensure that gameplay is standardized for everyone, no matter their referees or location.
 Third, having consistent rules with help with the expectations of players: when you show up to a tournament, you will have a better idea whether or not a particular piece of equipment will be allowed.